RuSHA trial

-The judges in this case, heard before Military Tribunal I, were Lee B. Wyatt (presiding judge), Associate Justice of the Supreme Court of Georgia; Daniel T. O'Connell of the Superior Court of Massachusetts, and Johnson T. Crawford from Oklahoma.
+The judges in the RuSHA trial, heard before Military Tribunal I, were Lee B. Wyatt (presiding judge), Associate Justice of the Supreme Court of Georgia; Daniel T. O'Connell of the Superior Court of Massachusetts, and Johnson T. Crawford from Oklahoma.
 The Chief of Counsel for the Prosecution was Telford Taylor.
-The indictment was served on July 7, 1947; the trial lasted from October 20, 1947 until March 10, 1948.
+The indictment was served on July 7, 1947; the trial lasted from October 20, 1947, until March 10, 1948.